Alert Source Discuss

 Abstract

-This proposal introduces a binary format to describe a chain specific address.
-Additionally, it defines a human-readable version of that identifier, which improves the user experience in user-facing interactions.
+This proposal introduces a binary format to describe a chain-specific address.

 This is achieved through a versioned, length-prefixed binary envelope that supports arbitrary-length data.
-The interpretation and serialization rules for the data within this envelope are defined by companion standards (CAIP-350), which provide profiles for each chain type.
+The interpretation and serialization rules for the data within this envelope are defined by the CAIP-350 companion standard, which provide profiles for each chain type and defines the serialization rules for each namespace.

 Motivation

 The address format utilized on Ethereum mainnet (ERC-55) is shared by a large number of other blockchains.
-The format does not include details of the chain on which an interaction should occur.
-This introduces risk if, for example, a transaction is mistakenly executed on a chain where the address is inaccesible.
-This risk is particularly pronounced for addresses that represent smart contracts or smart accounts.
+This format does not encode any information about the chain on which an interaction is intended to occur, which can introduce ambiguity and operational risk.

 This proposal builds on insights from CAIP-10 and CAIP-50.
-It offers both a binary canonical Interoperable Address format and a human readable Interoperable Name format which:
+It offers a binary canonical Interoperable Address format which:

 • Binds together chain identification and the raw address.